Hudson College THE OUR KIDS REVIEW

 ...it also has a lot to do with being financially savvy, coupled with a desire to keep the fee schedules clear, fair, and free of any surprises

-The decision was ultimately not whether to go to private school, but whether to go to Hudson.
 No school is typical, and that’s certainly true of this one.
 “Jeff’s philosophy is that it’s not just about academics,” says Bastien.
-“It’s about friendship, and being able to experience [new things] … We would never say ‘no, you can’t be part of the play.’
+“It’s about friendship and being able to experience new things.
+We would never say ‘No, you can’t be part of the play.’
 We would find a place for that child.
 And I think that’s the beauty of the school.
 It’s just a really good place to grow up in.
 Kids are happy here.
 And what parent doesn’t want that?”

-Hudson’s reputation is one for supporting learners who are capable, academically, but who have yet to find an environment that allows them to express their personalities and their interests.
+Hudson’s reputation is one for supporting learners who are capable academically, but who have yet to find an environment that allows them to express their personalities and their interests.
 “One of the things that I’ve found particularly joyful in all my years of doing this,” says Bavington, “is seeing the wide array of students that we’ve had.”
-A story he likes to tell is when a boy was visiting the school with his parents and asked, “Mr. Bavington, can I like art and history here?”
+A boy once visited the school with his parents and asked, “Mr. Bavington, can I like art and history here?”